rocfd/brewpitopes/README.md

 sudo docker build -t brewpitopes PATH/TO/Dockerfile
 ```
 2. Create a shared folder between Brewpitopes docker image and your local machine.
+      Change /your/machine/brewpitopes_projects for your desired local directory.
+      Once you add files/folders in this directory, they will appear automatically within the brewpitopes docker image at /home/Projects.
 ```
 sudo docker run -it --volume /your/machine/brewpitopes_projects:/home/Projects brewpitopes
 ```